 A Master Carpenter is judged by his creations and still not all will agree.
 A master of psychology will be able to guide you through the complex associations of the mind, and still not be entirely familiar with the extent of the terrain.
 Similarly a master Sherpa will be able to guide you up the mountain and know as much as you need to know to get you safely to your destination and back.

-So it is with the spiritual master, who may know quite a lot about the various facets of the spiritual world, be they occult esoteric, culturally religious, mystically artistic or whatever.
+So it is with the spiritual master who knows and embodies the deliciously diaphanous dimensions of an ambiguously amorphous, spiritual world.
+Call that world occult or esoteric, culturally religious, philosophical, mystical, artistic – whatever.
 The spiritual master knows a lot of stuff.
 And like I said at the beginning.
 That still doesn’t make a Ph.D.
-And that still doesn’t mean that master has been able to practically apply his knowledge, wisely, to personal benefit or for that of others.
+And that still doesn’t mean that master has been able to practically apply the knowledge, wisely, to personal purpose and benefit or in the service of the community.